 Measurement scope: the focus is on agricultural production

-Indicator 2.4.1 focuses on agricultural land, and therefore primarily on land that is used to grow crops and raise livestock.
-This choice of scope is fully consistent with the intended use of a country’s agricultural area as the denominator of the aggregate indicator.
+The scope of Indicator 2.4.1 is the agricultural farm holding, and more precisely the agricultural land area of the farm holding, i.e., land used primarily to grow crops and raise livestock.
+This choice of scope is fully consistent with the intended use of a country’s agricultural land area as the denominator of the aggregate indicator.

-More precisely, the following paragraphs indicate what is included and excluded from the scope of the indicator in terms of activities and areas:
+More precisely:

-Included within the scope:
+Included within scope

-Both intensive and extensive production systems (including intensive livestock production).
+Intensive and extensive crop and livestock production systems

-Subsistence agriculture.
+Subsistence agriculture

-State and common land when used exclusively and managed by the holding.
+State and common land when used exclusively and managed by the farm holding

-Food and non-food crops and livestock products (example crops such as tobacco, cotton, and livestock raised for non-food products like sheep for wool).
+Food and non-food crops and livestock products (e.g., tobacco, cotton, sheep wool)

-Crops grown for fodder or for energy purposes.
+Crops grown for fodder or for energy purposes

-Agro-forestry (trees on the farm).
+Agro-forestry (trees on the agricultural land area of the farm)

-Aquaculture, to the extent that it takes place within the agricultural area.
-For example, rice-fish farming and similar systems.
+Aquaculture, to the extent that it takes place within the agricultural land area.
+For example, rice-fish farming and similar systems

-Excluded from the scope:
+Excluded from scope

-State and common land not used exclusively by the agriculture holding (see next section).
+State and common land not used exclusively by the farm holding

-Nomadic pastoralism.
+Nomadic pastoralism

 Production from gardens and backyards.
-Production from hobby farms.
+Production from hobby farms

-Holdings focusing exclusively on aquaculture.
+Holdings focusing exclusively on aquaculture

-Forest and other wooded lands, when not part of an agricultural holding.
+Holdings focusing exclusively on forestry

-Food harvested from the wild.
+Food harvested from the wild

-Beyond defining the measurement boundary for agricultural production the following considerations are also to be noted:
+Beyond defining the measurement boundary for agricultural production, the following considerations are also to be noted:

-First, from an environmental perspective, the scope of the indicator focuses on the environmental impacts of farming, i.e. the direct impacts that farming practices, farmer choices and farming methods have on the environment.
-This implies that all possible impacts that are beyond this scope are not considered.
-One case considered outside the scope of the indicator, for example, is land use change, in particular the transformation from natural vegetation to agricultural land.
+First, from an environmental perspective, the scope of the indicator focuses on the environmental impacts of farming within the farm gate, i.e. the direct impacts that farming practices, farmer choices and farming methods have on the environment.
+For example, the decline in soil health or water pollution within the farm holding due to nutrient imbalance is within scope, but land-use change, specifically the conversion from natural vegetation to agricultural land, is not in scope.

-From a social perspective, the approach also focuses on farming as a source of livelihood.
+From a social perspective, the approach focuses on farming as a source of livelihood.
 Thus, the social impact of farming activities in terms of household livelihood and food security is included.
 Access to productive resources, including land, is considered, as it impacts directly the performances of agriculture, but access to basic services, for instance (water, education, health care) for farm households is considered outside of the scope of the assessment.

-In terms of agricultural value chain, the scope of the assessment stops at the farm gate.
-It does not extend to the sustainability of the transportation, storage, processing, distribution and marketing of agricultural products – the agricultural value-chain - although it is accepted that the efficiency and effectiveness of the delivery of these services may be significant in assuring the provision of food.
-Of particular relevance here is the issue of food waste, which, for varying reasons depending on the country, is likely to be a significant issue in the assessment of sustainable provision of food.
-SDG 12 addresses the issue of sustainable consumption and production and specific indicators exist to capture sustainability in the value chain.
+In terms of food value chains, the scope being within the farm gate, the indicator does not extend to the sustainability of transportation, storage, processing, distribution and marketing of agricultural products.
+Rather, SDG 12 addresses the issue of sustainable consumption and production of food, and specific indicators exist to capture sustainability in the value chain.

 Likewise, the proposed approach does not take into consideration the sustainability of supply chains that provide inputs to agricultural production.
 For example, the availability and cost of fertilizers will not be captured except to the extent that they affect farm profitability or soil health.
-Note however that, in this specific case, the decline in soil health or water pollution due to nutrient imbalance is within scope of indicator 2.4.1.

-Finally, the impacts of agricultural production systems on the health of end-consumers and their dietary outcomes (except for the farm household itself) is outside the scope of the indicator.
+Finally, the impacts of food systems on the health of end-consumers and their dietary outcomes (except for the farm household itself) is outside the scope of the indicator.

 Spatial scope: the denominator